-upon being eaten, while others give coins.
+Mario can enlist the aid of Yoshi in certain stages after he is rescued during a story event.
+When riding Yoshi, he can eat enemies, fruit, and even birds.
 After eating fruit, Yoshi can spit juice from the fruit.
 This juice can dissolve large orange blocks, which are obstacles blocking certain secret areas.
 The juice can also turn enemies into platforms.
 Based on the type of fruit, the color and effect of the juice are different.
-Yoshi can die in two ways that Mario can't: without eating fruit, Yoshi will die, and when Yoshi touches the water, he dies.

-, a destination that everyone believes will be a tranquil escape from the every day grind of kidnappings, fire-breathing behemoths, and general mayhem that makes the Mushroom Kingdom such an unproductive working environment.
+The game opens with Mario, Princess Peach and several members of the Princess' royal entourage flying aboard a private plane en route to Isle Delfino, a destination that everyone believes will be a tranquil escape from the every day grind of kidnappings, fire-breathing behemoths, and general mayhem that makes the Mushroom Kingdom such an unproductive working environment.
 However, the holiday is brought to an abrupt halt as soon as the vacationing group touches down on the runway, when they discover a prominent work of graffiti that bears an apparent resemblance to the mustachioed plumber.
 Mario travels to the other end of the runway to seek help in clearing the obstruction, and is introduced to a talking, water-pumping backpack nicknamed F.L.U.D.D.

 With the help of his newfound semi-sidekick, Mario is able to clean up the runway of all graffiti and restore it to its original state.
 However, no sooner is this act of goodwill completed than two of Isle Delfino's finest arrive on the scene to bring Mario under arrest for evidently fouling up several other areas of the island.
 After a fairly unfair trial, Mario is ultimately sentenced to clean the entire island of all of the pollution that blemishes it before he will be permitted to leave.
 Doing so will quite literally brighten up the place, as a good many of the island's " Shine Sprites" have gone missing due to the rampant vandalism.
 These "Shine Sprites" traditionally gather at the "Shine Gate" in the center of town, and are the source of the pleasant rays that illuminate the island paradise; but, the malicious work of the real vandal has essentially scared them all away, leaving the island covered, in large part, by a persistent shadow.